marticliment/WinGet-API-from-CSharp/README.md

 In such case, it may be needed to use the `WindowsPackageManagerStandardFactory()` class, but modifying the CreateInstance method as shown [here (this is how it works on UniGetUI)](https://github.com/marticliment/UniGetUI/blob/9d73f284edfd0e9c26a2a8d3d72187180ea3af23/src/WindowsPackageManager.Interop/WindowsPackageManager/WindowsPackageManagerStandardFactory.cs#L23-L29) so that the undocumented `CLSCTX.CLSCTX_ALLOW_LOWER_TRUST_REGISTRATION` flag is passed to `PInvoke.CoCreateInstance`.

-DISCLAIMER: I am no COM expert so I don't know the potential side effects of this undocumented flag.
-Use at your own risk.

 <br>

 # Usage example